Coan wine: Production

 Two accounts of the production of Coan-style wine survive, one given by Cato the Elder in De agri cultura, and the other, attributed to Berytius, in the Byzantine collection Geoponica.
 Cato's recipe is as follows:

-Recipe for Coan Wine: Take sea-water at a distance from the shore, where fresh water water does not come, when the sea is calm and no wind is blowing, seventy days before vintage.
+Recipe for Coan Wine: Take sea-water at a distance from the shore, where fresh water does not come, when the sea is calm and no wind is blowing, seventy days before vintage.
 After taking is from the sea, pour into a jar, filling it not fully but to within 5 quadrantals of the top.
 Cover the jar, leaving space for air, and thirty days later pour it slowly and carefully into another jar, leaving the sediment in the bottom.
-Twenty days later pout in the same way into a third jar, and leave until vintage.
-Allow the grapes from which you intent to make the Coan wine to remain in the vine, let them ripen thoroughly, and pick them when they have dried after a rain.
+Twenty days later pour in the same way into a third jar, and leave until vintage.
+Allow the grapes from which you intend to make the Coan wine to remain in the vine, let them ripen thoroughly, and pick them when they have dried after a rain.
 Place them in the sun for two days, or in the open for three days, unless it is raining, in which case put them under cover in baskets; clear out any berries which have rotted.
-The take the above-mentioned sea-water and pout 10 quadrantals into a jar holding 50; then pick the berries of ordinary grapes from the stem into the jar until you have filled it.
+The take the above-mentioned sea-water and pour 10 quadrantals into a jar holding 50; then pick the berries of ordinary grapes from the stem into the jar until you have filled it.
 Press the berries with the hand so that they may soak in the sea-water.
-When the jar is full, cover it, leaving space for air, and three days later remove the grapes from the jar, treat out in the pressing-room, and storethe wine in jars which have been washed clean and dried.
+When the jar is full, cover it, leaving space for air, and three days later remove the grapes from the jar, treat out in the pressing-room, and store the wine in jars which have been washed clean and dried.